Joint Crisis Committee: Two Germanys Enter, Only One Germany Leaves: German Reunification, 1989

 grand crisis manager: Parakram Karnik

-In this Joint Crisis Committee, delegates will represent East and West German members of the Socialist Unity Party as they navigate reunification from their political and ideological perspectives.
+In this Joint Crisis Committee, delegates will represent East and West German leaders as they navigate reunification from their political and ideological perspectives.

 ABOUT THE GRAND CRISIS MANAGER